 Thyroid Stimulating Hormone (TSH): Influences the thyroid gland for the release of thyroxine, its own hormone.
-TSH is also called Thyrotrophin.
+TSH is also called Thyrotropin.

 Prolactin (PRL): Produces milk in the breast.
 Though it is present at all times, the secretion is increased during and just after pregnancy.

-Melanocyte-stimulating hormone (MSH): Stimulates the production of melanin by skin and hair.
+Melanocyte-Stimulating Hormone (MSH): Involved in the stimulation of the production of melanin by skin and hair.

 Posterior Pituitary Hormones